SeisComP/main/apps/tools/scardac/descriptions/scardac.rst

    .. note::

-      The SeisComP module :ref:`fdsnws` must be running for executing this example.
+      The |scname| module :ref:`fdsnws` must be running for executing this example.